Classification: Epothilones, Antineoplastic Agent

 How to Take Ixabepilone

-Ixabepilone is given by intravenous infusion (IV).
+Ixabepilone is given by intravenous infusion (IV) over 3 hours.
 The actual dose is based on your height and weight.
 You will receive medications (antihistamines) prior to the ixabepilone infusion to reduce the risk of a hypersensitivity reaction.
-Ixabepilone contains dehydrated alcohol, which may make you sleepy or affect your ability to drive after the infusion, so plan to have an escort.
+Ixabepilone contains dehydrated alcohol, which may make you sleepy or affect your ability to drive after the infusion, so you should plan to have someone drive you home after treatment.

-Certain medications, including (but not limited to) verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil, can interfere with this medication.
+Certain medications, including (but not limited to) verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and phenobarbital, can interfere with this medication.
 Make sure your provider is aware of all the medications, vitamins and supplements you are taking.
+Grapefruit juice can also increase concentrations of ixabepilone, and should be avoided.

 Possible Side Effects of Ixabepilone

-There are a number of things you can do to manage the side effects of Ixabepilone.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of ixabepilone.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Allergic (Hypersensitivity) Reaction